JeffRepayose/financial_reports_automation/README.md

 ### For Improvement:
 As of now, I only applied the report format which is as per the requirement in my current job.
 I will soon furnish the reports function and add financial ratios to make it more useful for analysis.

+# Credit
+Code created by Justine Panetta and Jeff Repayose